 If you don’t know Mike Nichols by now, it would do you good to start at the beginning.
 Which happens to be the seminal classic “Who’s Afraid of Virginia Woolf”.
 An actor’s director, Nichols firmly planted himself as a man who could get the most out of his actors.
 The bizarrely boring Charlie Wilson’s War was a stumble not in craft but of material.
 A script not even the great Nichols could overcome.

-This was the last thing to come from Nichols.
-But with a catalogue including “The Graduate” and “Primary Colors”, We’ll welcome his next foray.
+This was the last thing to come from the late Nichols.

 18. Random Hearts – Dir.
 Sydney Pollack